karllark/dust_extinction/docs/dust_extinction/model_flavors.rst

 Model Flavors
 #############

-There are three differnet types of models: average, R(V)+ dependent prediction, and shape fitting.
+There are three different types of models: average, R(V)+ dependent prediction, and shape fitting.

 Average models